asimondev/asimondev.github.io/content/blog/remote_clone_non_cdb.md

 title = 'How To Migrate Non-CDB 19c Database to PDB?' date = 2024-09-29T16:48:17+02:00
 draft = false
+summary = """
+You can use Remote Clone and Refreshable Clone to create a new PDB from the existing non-CDB database in a few steps.
+The corresponding SQL statement would copy in parallel datafiles from the non-CDB database directly to the CDB database.
+The script noncdb_to_pdb.sql helps to convert the existing database data dictionary from non-CDB to PDB."""
 +++

 ## Create Migration User on Non-CDB Database.